-Spacious and ambient 3 bedroom Olive Mill House (sleeps 8) set in a charming and peaceful stone village, and surrounded by rolling green hills and only a few minutes walk or drive to fine clean beaches with a variety of shops, restaurants & cafes;
+Spacious and ambient 3 bedroom old olive mill House (sleeps 8) in a charming and peaceful stone village; and surrounded by rolling green hills and only a few minutes walk or drive to fine clean beaches with a variety of shops, restaurants & cafes;

 A natural habitat for flora and fauna, there is plenty to discover among the small beaches, the famous Blue cave, Mamula island and Arza fort, the island-church, while wonderful winding roads have dramatic views of the sea and underdeveloped coast

 The Lustica Mill house is a peaceful retreat from busy civilization and offers you, your family or friends a relaxing holiday in a bright and spacious home (3 bedroom, sleeps 8) -whether you are a small party of 2, or a larger group of up to eight persons.
 Prices are given for 4 persons and for 6 and 8 persons you will see price in the price notes - or ask.

 On the top floor, it has a large and cozy double and twin bedrooms (both en-suite), while down below, on the ground floor, there is a comfortable double bedroom (suitable for persons with restricted mobility); the kitchen and lovely stone dining area, is situated beside the old mill.
 On the middle floor, there is a comfortable and bright reception room and a studio/office which also has a fold out bed for 2 persons.
 Finally, there are 2 sunny outdoor terrace areas and a charming garden.

 The house is located on the edge of a peaceful village which lies among the rolling green hills of the Lustica peninsula.

 The house has a unique and warm atmosphere created from a combination of traditional old stone and colourful interiors, decorated using wood and metal furniture, materials and decorations from from Katmandu, Nepal.